Alkiyogoma/Alkiyogoma/README.md

 # Hi!
-I am Albogast Kiyogoma 👋
+I am Albogast 👋

 I'm a software developer from Tanzania, based in Dar es salaam.